betelgei5e/betelgei5e/README.md

 ⚡ I'm betelgei5e

-⚡ I'm learning programming in the following languages:
+⚡ I'm learning how to program in the following languages:

 ⚡ Python